ArcadeBob/construction-bid-builder/README.md

 # Construction Bid Builder

 A professional bid and proposal builder specifically designed for glazing contractors.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+Built with Next.js 15, TypeScript, and Tailwind CSS.

+## 📋 Project Status

+✅ **Clean and Ready for Development**
+- All unwanted files removed
+- No duplicate files found
+- All dependencies necessary and up-to-date
+- Build and lint tests passing
+- Comprehensive project review completed (see `PROJECT_REVIEW.md`)

 ## 🏗️ Features